TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 On the other hand, making the test-sets too small will tend to make the training-sets too similar to one another, which makes the performance estimate more dependent on the particular sample one began with.
-That is, if the experiment were repeated with another random sample, the result might be quite different, since that result will also be highly dependent on the particular observations in that sample.
+That is, if the experiment were repeated with a different random sample from the population of interest, the result might be quite different, since that result will also be highly dependent on the particular observations in that sample.
 An extreme case of this is seen when the test-set size is one, which is sometimes called 'Leave-one-out cross-validation', or 'LOOCV'.
 In this case there is one iteration per observation, with that single observation being the test-set and the rest of the observations in the training-set.
 This means that the training-set is as large as can be for CV, minimizing the downward bias in performance estimates mentioned in the previous paragraph.
 On the other hand, the test-sets are very similar to each other and the original sample: they only differ by one observation.
 That means that the models produced are all very similar to one another, and strongly reflect the composition of the original sample.
 That is, if we started with a different sample, we would expect a different result reflective of that particular sample.
 This means that there is a lot of variation in results that would be expected if the experiment was repeated many times with new random